leandrowanderley/ask-my-pdf/README.md

 cd AskMyPdf
 ```

-c 2.
-Create and Activate the Virtual Environment
+### 2. Create and Activate the Virtual Environment
 It is highly recommended to use a virtual environment to isolate project dependencies.

 ```bash